klalle/Marlin_Joystick/README.md

 # MPCNC_Joystick
 A simple program for controlling my MPCNC by using a Joystick/buttons connected to a second Arduino.
-I had [this Joystick module](https://www.google.com/search?safe=active&channel=fs&sxsrf=ALeKk01vf7am_4LdB9LMmfPR0lXqPkCMQQ:1601278914214&source=univ&tbm=isch&q=joystick+shield+v1.a&client=ubuntu&sa=X&ved=2ahUKEwj2uPjmrIvsAhVHiIsKHRgPCRsQjJkEegQICRAB&biw=1920&bih=894) plus an Arduino Uno laying around, so I used the RX/TX on the UNO to send gcode to my MPCNC which runs the modified version of Marlin 1.1.5 (Arduino mega 2560 + Ramps 1.4) that you'll find in this repo.
+I had [this Joystick module](https://www.google.com/search?safe=active&channel=fs&sxsrf=ALeKk01vf7am_4LdB9LMmfPR0lXqPkCMQQ:1601278914214&source=univ&tbm=isch&q=joystick+shield+v1.a&client=ubuntu&sa=X&ved=2ahUKEwj2uPjmrIvsAhVHiIsKHRgPCRsQjJkEegQICRAB&biw=1920&bih=894) plus an Arduino Uno laying around, so I used the RX/TX on the UNO to send gcode to my MPCNC which runs the [modified version of Marlin 2.0.x](https://github.com/klalle/Marlin/tree/V1CNC_Ramps_Dual_Kalle)(Arduino mega 2560 + Ramps 1.4) - This joystick-arduino code should work with any Marlin version (tested on 1.1.5 as well), and probably on different HW setups as well (Rambo etc) as long as you connect it to a working serial connection.

 I thought this would be a piece of cake, but as always things didn't work as expected from the beguining...